- Academy Color Encoding System (ACES)

 Something that really hit me when I arrived at Animal Logic in 2016 was their range of colors.
 The artists were working on a beautiful and very saturated movie called Lego Batman.
 It was my first day and I saw this shot on a screen (I think Nick Cross lit this shot).

 I really thought to myself : “Wow !
 This looks good !
 How did they get these crazy colors ?”
-The range really seemed wider than my previous studio.
+The range of colors really seemed wider than my previous studio.
 I realized later that it was due to ACES :

 ACES has been developed by the Academy of Motion Picture Arts and Sciences, some VFX Studios (MPC, Animal Logic…) and the Camera Manufacturers (Arri, Red, Sony, Canon…).
 The idea behind it is pretty genius.